WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Acknowledgements

 This was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
-Udacity provided the game engine and resources and then I developed the game using my object-oriented JavaScript skills.
+Udacity provided the game engine and resources and then I used my OOJS and other skills to develop it.
 Udacity' lessons, code reviews and feedback were invaluable.

 [1]:https://wlabi.github.io/Classic-Arcade-Game-Clone-Udacity-FEND/
 [2]:https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001